Buzzwords, jargon, HR vocabulary, oh my!

 In the world of HR, there’s no shortage of industry-specific lingo.
-To help you get on the same page as your peers, we’ve put together a glossary of HR words to add to your lexicon.
+To help you get on the same page as your peers, we’ve put together a definitive HR glossary of terms to add to your lexicon.

 Jump ahead for terms related to: